swaroopar/Technology-HuaweiCloud/docs/data-spaces-on-huawei-cloud.md

-# Data Spaces in HUAWEI CLOUD
+# Data Spaces on HUAWEI CLOUD

 ## Need for Data Spaces
 The unprecedented growth of digital economy in the past decade has lead to many new data technologies such as